1. Our Collection of your Information

 This Privacy Statement may be amended from time to time consistent with the requirements of the Shield Frameworks.
 Any revised policy will be posted on this website.

 D) Information Subject to Other Policies

-We are committed to following the Principles for all Personal Data within the scope of the Privacy Shield Frameworks.
-However, certain information is subject to policies of Crossover that may differ in some respects from the general policies set forth in this Privacy Statement.
+The Crossover U.S. Corporate Group is committed to following the Principles for all Personal Data within the scope of the Privacy Shield Frameworks.
+However, certain information is subject to policies of the Crossover U.S. Corporate Group that may differ in some respects from the general policies set forth in this Privacy Statement.